mluggy/electricity-plan-analyzer/README.md

 The Electricity Plan Analyzer is a command-line utility that aids consumers in Israel in making informed decisions about their electricity plan.
 Users can analyze their electricity consumption data from the Israel Electric Company (IEC) to determine which electricity plan offers the best value based on their usage patterns.

-IEC customers can <a href="https://www.iec.co.il/remote-reading-info">download their consumption data here,</a> which includes KwH usage for every 15-minute interval, and use this tool to compare different plans.
+Israeli customers can <a href="https://www.iec.co.il/remote-reading-info">download their consumption data here,</a> which includes KwH usage for every 15-minute interval, and use this tool to compare different plans.

 The CLI outputs: